Introduction

 The behaviors described in the Compass have impacts in four areas:

-Leaders should be careful not to underestimate any of these four domains.
+Leaders should be careful not to underestimate any of these four domains and balance them carefully when needed.

 Behavioral model

 The Compass is more than the sum of its behaviors.
-What’s extra is the “behavioral model” that categorizes the behaviors, as shown in the diagram.
+What’s extra is the “behavioral model” that structures the behaviors, as shown in the diagram.

 The next ring in the diagram is divided into three categories: safeguarding, resilience, and efficiency.
 These categories help us to be more successful with our adapted solutions.
-Think of the adaptive solution as the direction, and “efficiency” as our speed in that direction.
+Think of the adapted solution as the direction, and “efficiency” as our speed in that direction.
 There may be various difficulties in our path, and we try to avoid them via the safeguarding behaviors.
-Finally, it doesn’t matter how we move, we’ll always run into some problems; and when that happens, we should be able to get over them and move on, because of our resilience.
+Finally, no matter how well we safeguard, we’ll always run into some problems, and when that happens, we should be resilient enough to get over them and move on.

 The next ring is the people category, because we need more power for designing and adapting solutions, to safeguard them, to make ourselves more resilient, and to move faster.